Raising your legs bent at the knees. Hanging Leg Raises

 7. Recovery after surgery.

-To increase the effectiveness of these workouts, you can supplement them with nutrition correction, lifestyle changes.
+To increase the effectiveness of these workouts, they can be supplemented with nutritional correction and lifestyle changes.

 • normalization of metabolism;